Myth number one: An academic program without grades can't be very rigorous.

 1 in 7 alumni holds a Ph.D. or other terminal degree.

-Hampshire ranks in the top 1% of colleges nationwide in the % of grads that go on to earn doctorates.
+Hampshire ranks in the top 3% of the nation's colleges whose graduates go on to earn a research doctorate.

 26% of our graduates have started their own business or organization.